BenSTay/mc-exercise/FUBAR.md

-new feature created by bob, it is wonderful and stuff. :))))
+new feature created by borob, it is wonderful and stuff. :))))

-literally anything
+literally anythdddding
 ^ haha that was funny Carol.
-You regret nothing
+You reggrrrgret nothing

-check out this sweet new code from your BFF and favorite ficticious coworker Bob.
+check out this sweet new code from your BFF and favorite ficticious cow orker Bubbles

+snapple is tea?